rachel-inthecloud/cafe-sales-data-cleaning/README.md

 README.md
 ```

-## Outcome
+### Outcome
-The final dataset is clean, consistent, and safe for analysis.
-All transformations are formula-based, clearly documented, and reproducible.
-This project demonstrates practical spreadsheet data cleaning skills and best practices for maintaining data integrity.
+Clean, consistent, and analysis-ready dataset with documented, reproducible spreadsheet transformations.

 ## Next Steps

-The cleaned dataset can now be used for:
+Voilà!
+With the cleaned dataset, we can now:

-- Sales analysis and reporting
+- Analyze sales and generate reports
-- Data visualization and dashboards
+- Create visualizations and dashboards
-- Migration to SQL, Python, or BI tools
+- Import the data into SQL, Python, or BI tools for further analysis